cristianocapone/AlbertMini/README.md

-# 🐕 Albert — ESP32 Quadruped Robot Dog
+# Albert Mini — ESP32 Quadruped Robot Dog

 Albert is an 8-servo quadruped robot dog powered by an ESP32 and a PCA9685 PWM driver.
 He walks, spins, dances, does push-ups, and more — all controllable over Serial or Bluetooth.